joeunyook/NLP-content_censorship/README.md

 # TLDR

+https://drive.google.com/drive/folders/1O-whG68wP_PJxDEEMKI7LxaYlEtcwSfB?usp=drive_link contains some data directories that are too large to push to the GitHub.

 `data/dataset_train.csv`, `data/dataset_val.csv`, and `data/dataset_test.csv` are the most updated, original, and comprehensive data.
 These are used for model prediction.

 Then I did a lot of messy preprocesses to generate `shap_data/beeswarm/dataset_test_uniq_en_processed.csv` from `data/dataset_test.csv`, and I used `shap_data/beeswarm/dataset_test_uniq_en_processed.csv` to generate shapley values and spreadsheets.